 Cursor

-Devin for Terminal reads from Activation behavior:
+Devin CLI reads from Activation behavior:

 .cursorrules and .cursor/rules/*.md.Cursor rules support frontmatter to control activation:alwaysApply: true— Always activeglobsspecified — Active when working with matching filesdescriptiononly — Agent decides when to apply- None of the above — User must invoke manually